UPDATED POST - NOW WITH DETAILED TECHNICAL ANALYSIS!

 - Since Kovter modifies your Internet security settings, please use tools to fix your registry.

-- To be safe, we recommend to add Morphisec to your arsenal to prevent future infections ;-)
+- To be safe, we recommend adding Morphisec to your arsenal to prevent future infections ;-)

 11. Relevant artifacts: